Natural Diamond Prices – May 2023

 PriceScope lists hundreds of thousands of diamonds offered by reputable, vetted vendors, including the most recognized e-commerce sellers in the world.
 We periodically update the diamond ratings chart below, which shows the distribution of GIA graded diamonds (the most abundant) applied to different ratings systems.

 Diamond ratings chart data from March 18, 2021: 468,463 diamonds total.

-Reliably, more than half the GIA graded diamonds receive their highest cut grade of Excellent, yet only around 20% pass the patented Holloway Cut Advisor analysis.
+Reliably, more than half the diamonds GIA grades receive their highest cut grade of Excellent, yet only around 20% pass the patented Holloway Cut Advisor analysis.

 Statistically, a GIA Excellent diamond may be rated anywhere between AGS Ideal (AGS 0) and AGS 5 in performance, if graded using the AGS Platinum Report.
 To predict where a given GIA Excellent falls requires details of spread, proportions, and angles.
 But facet-group data is averaged and further rounded up or down, so definitive predictions aren’t possible.
 Moreover, no measure or analysis of 3D optical precision is provided.
 In general terms the proportions most frequently used producers submitting diamonds to GIA correlate to AGS 2-4, and sometimes AGS 5 in performance, because those cutting angles produces a heavier diamond.

 From a percentage standpoint, if GIA were to treat color grading like cut grading, all diamonds DEFGHIJKLMNO would receive Excellent in color.
 PQRSTUV would get Very Good and only WXYZ would be Good, Fair or Poor.